automerge/automerge-classic/SYNC.md

 # Automerge Sync Protocol Documentation

-The automerge network sync protocol is designed to bring two documents into sync by exchanging messages between peers until both documents have the same contents.
-It does this by exchanging rounds of sync messages.
+The Automerge network sync protocol is designed to bring two documents into sync by exchanging messages between peers until both documents have the same contents.
+The protocol can run on top of any connection-based network link that supports bidirectional messages, including WebSocket, WebRTC, or plain TCP.
+It can be used in any network topology: client/server, peer-to-peer, or server-to-server sync are all supported.

+The protocol works by exchanging rounds of sync messages.
 These sync messages contain two parts:
  * a lossily-compressed list of changes it already has (implicitly requesting the remainder)
  * changes it believe the other peer needs

-Each node will also maintain a local `syncState` for each peer they want to synchronize with, which keeps track of what the local nodes knows about that peer.
+Each node will also maintain a local `syncState` for each peer they want to synchronize with, which keeps track of what the local node knows about that peer.
 This sync state has to be kept around during synchronization, and can be saved to disk between executions as a performance optimization, but will be automatically regenerated if the protocol detects any problems.

 On connection, each peer should start the exchange with an initial message via `generateSyncMessage(doc, syncState)`.
-This first message generally does not include changes, but provides recipient with the information it needs to respond with any missing changes.
+This first message generally does not include changes, but provides the recipient with the information it needs to determine which changes it should send.
 Upon receiving any message, a peer should always call `receiveSyncMessage(doc, syncState, message)`.
 This will update the `syncState` with the information necessary to calculate what changes to send, and also cause Automerge to apply any changes it received.
 The developer can now call `generateSyncMessage(doc, syncState)` to produce the next message to a peer.

-From then on, a peer should continue to call these messages until `generateSyncMessage()` returns a `null` value indicating both peers are synchronized and no further communication is necessary.
+From then on, a peer should continue to call these functions until `generateSyncMessage()` returns a `null` value, indicating both peers are synchronized and no further communication is necessary.

 ## How to use the Sync Protocol

 Automerge synchronization occurs at a per-document level.
-Most automerge-based applications will be built around more than one document, so in our example code here we will assume these documents are identified by a string `docId`.
+Most Automerge-based applications will be built around more than one document, so in our example code here we will assume these documents are identified by a string `docId`.

 Throughout the example code below we're going to assume a couple of global variables exist, described here: